 Churros from Panchos Bakery

-Anyone craving something sweet while in Toronto should consider making their way to one of the three locations of Panchos Bakery for a freshly fried churro (find them at Dufferin and Bloor, in Kensington Market and in Little Italy).
+Anyone craving something sweet while in Toronto should consider making their way to one of the two locations of Panchos Bakery for a freshly fried churro (find them at Dufferin and Bloor and in Kensington Market).
 Here you’ll be treated to sticks of decadent deep-fried dough coated with cinnamon and sugar and then filled with a variety of fillings, from chocolate to caramel to jam.
 The chocolate is particularly delicious, but you can also get them plain.

 Peameal bacon on a bun from Carousel Bakery